 But you can ask for a clause that suggests if you have to collect for breach he covers attorney fees.

 But they could write in there wanting the same if there was a breach on your side.
 And then it’s about who has a better relationship with an attorney to take on a case that might be something an attorney normally wouldn’t trust but sees $ signs on the collecting attorney fees clause where they just run up a big bill on purpose.

-The real thing is if you get the sense Dennison has deep Enough pockets and you trust him to pay you will be good.
-All signs point to that he can and will and he trusts you and the business.
+The real thing is if you get the sense the buyer has deep enough pockets and you trust him to pay you will be good.
+All signs should point to that they can and will and they trust you and the business.

 Make sure you deliver all those assets and you overwhelm him with the transition period.